 4.1.
-On May 23, 2023, the Company signed a settlement agreement in the amount of approximately USD 5.5 million (approx. NIS 20 million) in respect of two motions for the approval of class action lawsuits filed in June 2017, inter alia, against the company, Bezeq, officers in Bezeq Group as well as companies from the then controlling group of the Company and Bezeq regarding the transaction to purchase DBS shares by Bezeq from Eurocom DBS Ltd. The settlement amount does not include offsetting the insurance company's participation by virtue of the officers' insurance.
+On May 23, 2023, the Company signed a settlement agreement in the amount of approximately USD 5.5 million in respect of two motions for approval of class action lawsuits filed in June 2017, among others, against the Company, Bezeq, Bezeq Group officers, as well as companies from the then controlling group of the Company and Bezeq regarding the transaction for the purchase of DBS shares by Bezeq from Eurocom DBS Ltd. The settlement amount does not include offsetting the insurance company's participation by virtue of the officers' insurance.

-At this stage, the settlement agreement has been submitted for approval by the District Court in Tel Aviv (Economic Department) and there is no certainty that it will be approved.
-To the extent that the settlement agreement is approved, this will end the involvement of the Company and Shaul Elovitch (in his capacity as the Company's former controlling shareholder and Chairman of the Board of Directors only) and Or Elovitch (in his capacity as a former director in the Company only) in the motions for approval.
+At this stage, the settlement agreement has been submitted for approval to the District Court in Tel Aviv (Economic Department) and it is uncertain that it will be approved.
+To the extent that the settlement agreement is approved, this will end the involvement of the Company and Shaul Elovitch (in his capacity as controlling shareholder and former Chairman of the Company's Board of Directors only) and Or Elovitch (in his capacity as a former director of the Company only) in the motions for approval.

-The provision in the Company's books for the aforementioned settlement minus the expected receipt from the insurance company in the amount of approx. NIS 19 million was imputed to other expenses in the income statement in the second quarter of 2023.
+The provision in the Company's books for the aforementioned settlement minus the expected receipt from the insurance company in the amount of approximately NIS 19 million was credited to other expenses in the INCOME statement in the second quarter of 2023.

 - 4.2.
 On June 22, 2023, the Company issued to institutional entities and the public approximately NIS 538 million in series F debentures for approximately NIS 500 million net (after issuance expenses).
 The net proceeds of the issuance of the series F debentures were used by the Company to perform full and final early repayment of the balance of Series C debentures (plus interest accrued by the maturity date) on July 20, 2023. - 4.3.
-During the second quarter of 2023, the Company purchased 7,807,995 ordinary shares of the subsidiary Bezeq for a total amount of approximately NIS 37 million (of which approximately NIS 10 million were paid after the balance sheet date).
-After the aforementioned purchases, the Company owns 27.08% of the issued share capital and voting rights in Bezeq. - 4.4.
-For information regarding the distribution of a dividend by Bezeq during the second quarter of 2023 and its share in the said dividend and a distribution subject to the approval of the Bezeq General Assembly, see Note 4.3 to the Consolidated Statements. - 4.5.
-Regarding the plan for the buyback of the Company's shares, which was approved by the Company's Board of Directors on August 8, 2023, see Note 7.1 to the Consolidated Financial Statements. - 4.6.
-Regarding an amendment to the special collective agreement with Bezeq employees, see Note 15.6 to the Consolidated Statements. - 4.7.
-For information regarding the investigation by the Securities Authority and the Israel Police, see Note 1.2 to the Consolidated Statements. - 4.8.
-Regarding loss from impairment in respect of Bezeq International and Yes, see Note 5 to the Consolidated Statements.
+During the second quarter of 2023, the company purchased 7,807,995 ordinary shares of the subsidiary Bezeq for a total amount of approximately NIS 37 million (of which approximately NIS 10 million was paid after the balance sheet date).
+After the aforementioned purchases and as of the date of the financial statements, the company holds 27.08% of the issued share capital and voting rights in Bezeq. - 4.4.
+For information regarding the plan for the buyback of the Company's shares, which was approved by the Company's Board of Directors on August 8, 2023, see Note 7.1 to the Consolidated Financial Statements. - 4.5.
+For information on the dividends distributed by Bezeq on May 11, 2023 and October 11, 2023 and the Company's share in said dividends, see Note 4.3 to the Consolidated Statements. - 4.6.
+For information regarding the investigation by the Securities Authority and the Israel Police, see Note 1.2 to the Consolidated Statements. - 4.7.
+Regarding loss from impairment in respect of Bezeq International and Yes, see Note 5 to the Consolidated Statements. - 4.8.
+Regarding an amendment to the collective agreement with Bezeq employees, see Note 15.5 to the consolidated statements.